joanseg/The-Positioning-Manual/chapters/14-What-you-will-need-to-turn-your-specialization-decision-into-valuable-expertise.md

 ## Flexibility

 Earlier I said: Expertise naturally seeks Venn Diagram overlaps between impact and risk.
 In other words, _experts_ feel the gravitation pull of this place on the venn diagram, and they deploy their curiosity and energy in this direction.
-Alternately, maybe they just follow their muse and the market rewards those that focus on these kinds of venn diagram overlaps and ignores those that don't (this would be a survivorship bias explanation).
+Alternately, maybe they just follow their muse and the market rewards those that focus on these kinds of venn diagram overlaps and ignores those that don't [^This would be a survivorship bias explanation].

 To follow the gravitational pull of impact and risk, you'll need to be flexible, because your initial decision about how to specialize may need to be updated as you move up the ladder of expertise.
 As you do this, you're following the "scent" of value.